mcore1976/sim808gpstracker/README.md

 9) put 100nF capacitor between ATMEGA328P VCC pin #7 and ATMEGA328P GND pin #8 & PIN#22

 10) connect GPS passive antenna and GSM antenna to BK-SIM808 board

+11) The BK-SIM808 board has TO SMALL electrolytic capacitor (only 100uF).
+You have to solder/add another big capacitor (I have used 2200uF ) in parallel to make this board work correctly.
+Otherwise it will continously restart it self trying to register to the 2G network.

 To upload program code to the chip using cheapest USBASP programmer (less than 2 USD on eBay/Aliexpress) look at this page : http://www.learningaboutelectronics.com/Articles/Program-AVR-chip-using-a-USBASP-with-10-pin-cable.php